 The committee consists of two members from the New Jersey Fish and Game Council; one public member appointed by the Commissioner of the Department of Environmental Protection; and one representative from each of the following organizations: The Natural Areas Council, Ducks Unlimited, Inc., New Jersey Waterfowlers Association, The Nature Conservancy, the New Jersey Audubon Society and the New Jersey Federation of Sportsmen's Clubs.

-Funds for land acquisition are derived through the sales of New Jersey waterfowl stamps required to hunt waterfowl and royalties received from the sale of artist signed, numbered, limited edition prints and matching stamps.
+Funds for land acquisition are derived through the sales of New Jersey waterfowl stamps required to hunt waterfowl.
+Between 2003 and 2008 and royalties received from the sale of artist signed, numbered, limited edition prints and matching stamps were also a source of revenue.
 To date, the program has raised over $4 million and has set aside more than 13,000 acres of wetlands and waterfowl habitat through direct purchases and donations of land.
 All funds from the sale of the stamps and from royalties on the print sales will go to a separate dedicated account for the purchase and improvement of wetlands

 Between 1914 and 1916, most of New Jersey's counties formed mosquito control commissions.
 In 1955, a Mosquito Study Commission was established to study the feasibility of creating a State commission to deal with mosquito problems which: